GoogleCloudPlatform/community/tutorials/using-prometheus-jmx-monitor-java/index.md

     [Monitoring sidecar](https://github.com/Stackdriver/stackdriver-prometheus-sidecar).
 The Prometheus server container collects metrics from pods in the GKE cluster that are exporting Prometheus metrics.
 The server uses the Monitoring sidecar container to push metrics to Monitoring.

-1. Wait a few moments and confirm that the status of the Prometheus pod is **Running**:
+1. Confirm that the status of the Prometheus pod is **Running**:

         kubectl get pods -n prometheus

+    Deployment can take a few minutes.

-    The output looks similar to the following:
+    When deployment is complete, the output looks similar to the following:

         NAME                                     READY   STATUS    RESTARTS   AGE
         prometheus-deployment-6d76c4f447-cbdlr   2/2     Running   0          38s